habitat-sh/habitat/components/docs-chef-io/content/habitat/package_support/_index.md

 - **Sync scripts:** Sync scripts to sync packages from core, chef, and chef-platform origins from LTS-YYYY and Innovation-YYYY channels from Public Builder to On Prem Builder.
 - **Maintenance cycles:** Each core package will have an associated maintenance cycle during a package refresh to help identify whether or not multiple majors or minors for that project are available.
 - **Package naming conventions:** Packages will follow specific naming conventions based on their versioning schema, ensuring consistency and reliability in updates.
-- **Origins impacted:** core, chef and chef-platform.
+- **Origins impacted:** core, chef, and chef-platform.

     {{< note >}}

     Chef 360 skills under chef-platform origin are currently in the stable channel.
 They will be moved to the LTS-2024 channel soon.

     {{< /note >}}

-- **Build function on public builder:** The build function on the SaaS builder will be disabled because building from stable by default does not align with a multi-channel approach.
+- **Build function on public builder:** The build function on the SaaS builder will be disabled because building from stable by default doesn't align with a multi-channel approach.
 - **Package intake process:** If a Habitat user wants to have a new package added to the core origin, the following points apply:
   - This must be requested in the form of an Aha Idea.
-  - If the requested package meets the Support and Usage Threshold, these requests will be considered alongside other feature requests during planning periods.
+  - If the requested package meets the [support and usage threshold](thresholds), these requests will be considered alongside other feature requests during planning periods.